suryadipnag/openstack-vim-driver/docs/k8s-install.md

 # Install to Kubernetes

-This section details how to install the VIM driver into a Kubernetes environment with Helm.
+This section details how to install the Openstack driver into a Kubernetes environment with Helm.

 ## Prerequisites